vinlok/vinlok.github.io/_posts/2014-04-23-Python-CheatSheet.md

 ...
 >>> add(4,5) </pre>

-> - A method is a function that ‘belongs’ to an object and is named obj.methodname, where objis some object (this may be an expression), and methodname is the name of a method that is defined by the object’s type.
+> - A method is a function that ‘belongs’ to an object and is named obj.methodname, where obj is some object (this may be an expression), and method name is the name of a method that is defined by the object’s type.
 Different types define different methods.
 Methods of different types may have the same name without causing ambiguity.